-Our Bachelor of Applied Science in Applied Management (BAS) program enables applicants with Associate in Applied Science (AAS), Associate in Applied Science-Transfer (AAS-T), Associate in Arts, Direct Transfer Agreement (AA-DTA), and Associate in Science, Transfer Track 1 (AS) degrees to combine lower-division technical or transfer coursework with upper-division credits in applied management, resulting in a practical, application oriented, four-year degree.
+Our Bachelor of Applied Science in Management (BAS) program builds on an existing two year degree, adding upper division coursework in applied management, resulting in a practical, application oriented, four-year degree.
 The BAS program prepares its graduates for management positions and career advancement in a wide range of fields found on the Olympic Peninsula and elsewhere, and can be completed 100% online.

 Our BAS degree also prepares you to continue your education in master's programs, such as the University of Washington, Washington State, and other university Master of Business Administration (MBA) programs.
+We offer specializations in Entrepreneurship and Marketing, Human Resources Management, Information Technology Management, and Tribal Management specializations.
+We also offer a BAS in Behavioral Healthcare.